 To enable the provision of an indoor climbing wall which will allow extended outdoor opportunities.

-» Invite local maintained schools, Primary and Secondary to climbing competitions and training.
+» Our new wall will enable us to invite local maintained schools and other groups to climbing workshops, competitions and training.

 Increased participation in climbing activities from girls and boys.
 Improved teamwork and leadership skills when on outdoor crags.

-Increased ability to fulfil requests for enhanced funding by entrants from families with limited means. more pupils staying to study in the 6th form.
+Increased ability to fulfil requests for enhanced funding by entrants from families with limited means as well as seeing more pupils staying on to study in the sixth form.

-Monitor the feedback from students after weekly services and attend house events to monitor pupil reaction to the use of the facilities.
-Expect increase in social engagement.
+Monitor the feedback from students after weekly services and attend house events and Junior School classes to monitor pupil reaction to the use of the facilities.

 Rising costs of materials, components and professional services may undermine available funds.
 We have secured firm bids and offers of equipment.
 Also there is the risk that changing climate may cause some of the facilities to be underused.
 The marketing to the local community will ensure that this does not happen.